Reporting Alleged Sexual Misconduct

 - The reporting party has a limited right to appeal.

-Following the presentation of evidence, the hearing body may find the accused student responsible or not responsible for the violation(s).
-In order to find a student responsible of a violation, the hearing body must find clear and convincing evidence that one or more violations have occurred.
+Following the presentation of information, the hearing panel may find the respondent responsible or not responsible for the violation(s).
+In order to find a student responsible of a violation, the hearing body must find a preponderance of evidence exists to support the conclusion that one or more violations have occurred.
 If the student is found not responsible for all charges, the case is dismissed (however, the reporting party may appeal this decision).
 If the dismissal of charges is upheld on appeal, the records pertaining to the report will be destroyed within two weeks of the hearing.

 If the student is found responsible for Sexual Misconduct, the panel will hear sanctioning evidence and issue sanctions for the violation(s).
-The minimum sanction for Sexual Misconduct by intentional touching or fondling is probation for one semester.
-The minimum sanction for other forms of Sexual Misconduct is contingent or permanent dismissal from the College (see the Sexual Misconduct, Administration of Student Life Policies section of the Student Handbook for more information).
+The minimum sanction for Sexual Misconduct by sexual harassment, non-consensual sexual contact, and sexual exploitation range from probation to permanent dismissal from the College.
+The minimum sanction for non-consensual sexual intercourse range from suspension to permanent dismissal. (see Appendix 1 of the Student Handbook for more information.

-Both the charged student and the reporting student have the right to appeal the outcome of the case on the basis of several grounds stated in the Handbook section on appeals.
+Both the charged student and respondent student have the right to appeal the outcome of the case on the basis of several grounds stated in Appendix 1 of the Student Handbook.

 NOTE: The Student Handbook is subject to change.
 Review the Student Handbook online for the most current text.